 Life commences from death.

 Lord Shiva is considered the god of destruction, the third god of Hindu Triumvirate.
 The other two gods of this trinity are Bramha, the creator and Vishnu, the preserver.
 Despite being the god of death and destruction, Shiva consumed poison and this universe was salvaged from getting destroyed.
-He kept that venomous drink in his throat, as that poison was too fatal to be consumed even my God.
+He kept that venomous drink in his throat, as that poison was too fatal to be consumed even by gods.
 His throat turned blue due to the poisonous effect which was the reason behind Lord Shiva being called as Neel Kanth (blue throated).
 In Hindu Mythology, the significance of Shiva as the God of death is of more relevance than all other gods as it’s believed that destruction induces new creation and regeneration.

 — Sangeeta Mishra